Jumpscale/g8cockpit/docs/usage/Howto/Create_repository/Create_repository.md

 ![](moehaha-chatbot.png)

-After selecting **Create** specify a name for the new repository, and see the result:
+After clicking **create** specify a name for the new repository, and see the result:

 ![](repository-created.png)